cptdom/sasha/README.md

 Sasha looks for the following env vars upon start:
 - `AWS_ACCESS_KEY`
 - `AWS_SECRET_ACCESS_KEY`

-Sasha also needs the following flag to be set:
+- `S3_ENTRYPOINT` - S3 entrypoint URL

+Flag options:
-- `e` - S3 endpoint URL.
-Example value: `https://prop.s3.loc.dom.com`
+- `e` - S3 entrypoint URL.
+Example value: `https://prop.s3.loc.dom.com`.
+If not specified, the entrypoint will be sought in the env.

 You can find some pre-compiled binaries in this repository.